 Plus, using mushrooms helps reduce calories, fat, and sodium while adding nutrients like vitamin D—the only natural, non-animal source of the “sunshine” vitamin.

-Freshly Chef Tip: Sauté or roast finely chopped mushrooms to intensify their flavors before adding to your regular meatloaf recipe.
+Freshly Chef Tip: For this healthy meatloaf recipe, sauté or roast finely chopped mushrooms to intensify their flavors before adding to your regular meatloaf recipe.
 Crimini and white button mushrooms are widely available and typically more affordable, though any fresh mushroom variety will do.

 The Classic Dish: Shepherd’s Pie

-Anthocyanins, an antioxidant that support heart health, give eggplants their purple color – leave the skin on to reap the benefits.
-Sauté chopped eggplant in a dutch oven with other ingredients like tomatoes, onions, and herbs, before topping with potatoes.
+Anthocyanins, antioxidants that support heart health, give eggplants their purple color – but you need to leave the skin on to reap the benefits.
+Sauté chopped eggplant in a Dutch oven with other ingredients like tomatoes, onions, and herbs, before topping with potatoes.

-Freshly Chef Tip: Replace the mashed white potatoes with sweet potatoes to add color, more vitamin A, and extra fiber.
+Freshly Chef Tip: To make the transformation from heavy meal to healthy comfort food complete, replace the mashed white potatoes with sweet potatoes to add color, more vitamin A, and extra fiber.

 The Classic Dish: Sloppy Joe’s

 The Veggie Spin: Swap out the majority of meat in a classic recipe for lentils, or use a 50/50 blend.
 Ounce for ounce, lentils are cheaper than beef and available both raw and canned – which can save time cooking!
-They’re also high in protein, (9g per ½ cup cooked) and fiber—which beef lacks—making your dish even more filling than the original.
+They’re also high in protein, (9g per ½ cup cooked) and fiber—which beef lacks—making your healthy Sloppy Joe’s even more filling than the original.

 Freshly Chef Tip: Serve sloppy Joe’s open-face to cut carbs from the bun, or better yet – serve over a baked potato with a side of broccoli.